Hero Image

 Explore new possibilities in prototyping, robotics, and process management

-Manufacturing engineering plays a crucial role in the production of goods and products that are used by people around the world.
-Manufacturing engineers are professional problem-solvers.
+Engineering plays a crucial role in the production of goods and products that are used by people around the world.
+Engineers are professional problem-solvers.
 They use math and science, along with skills in critical thinking, to find practical solutions that improve products and processes.
-Manufacturing engineers DO things: they design, develop, prototype, fabricate, improve, invent, and make everyday products: from simple items used in the home or office to complex cars, trucks, aerospace products, and aircraft.
+Engineers DO things: they design, develop, prototype, fabricate, improve, invent, and make everyday products: from simple items used in the home or office to complex cars, trucks, aerospace products, and aircraft.

 Learn More